-In academic year 15-16, most courses overall met the College's minimum standard for student achievement of 70% or greater.
-While the assessment process requires planned improvements be identified for those courses that do NOT meet the minimum achievement, many faculty reported planned improvements in their methods of evaluation even when the course met the minimum standard.
-The various planned improvements as identified by faculty are listed below:
+In academic year 16-17, most courses overall met the College's minimum standard for studentachievement of 70% or greater.
+While the assessment process requires departments to identify planned improvements for those courses that do NOT meet the minimum achievement, many faculty reported planned improvements in their methods of evaluation even when the course met the minimum standard.
+Listed below are the various planned improvements as identified by faculty:

-- Add live "study" chats for web courses

-- Add more support materials on ANGEL

-- Add pre- and post-tests as assessments

-- Addition of assignments and course objective to support the GLO's

-- Begin classes with quizzes to jump start discussions

-- Continue offering and increasing the number of in-person review sessions for online students - Improve course sequencing/pathways - Improve grading rubrics - Incorporate pre- and post-tests - Incorporate virtual flashcards into web courses - Increase group work (i.e. discussions, team projects) - Increase the use of video based learning within online sections - Increase emphasis of GLOs in co-curricular activities - Introduce live study chats for online courses - Modify assignments - Place more emphasis on the key concepts contained in the applicable sections of the course - Provide additional study guides in ANGEL - Reevaluate online exercise topics and discussion forum topics - Reevaluate study guides and review exercises - Reevaluate and rewrite test for validity of questions - Reinforce key concepts from prior classes to improve student learning outcomes - Revise lab manuals to refine the timing of subject presentations and skill evaluation activities - Revise rubrics to provide more detailed evaluation criteria - Update and improve audio lectures for web courses in addition to written lecture notes
+- Add live "study" chats for web courses - Add more support materials on ANGEL - Add pre- and post-tests as assessments - Addition of assignments and course objective to support the GLO's - Begin classes with quizzes to jump start discussions - Continue offering and increasing the number of in-person review sessions for online students - Emphasize co-curricular learning through clubs and organizations - Emphasize importance of formal tutoring sessions - Improve course sequencing/pathways - Improve grading rubrics - Incorporate pre- and post-tests - Incorporate virtual flashcards into web courses - Increase group work (i.e. discussions, team projects) - Increase the use of video based learning within online sections - Increase emphasis of GLOs in co-curricular activities - Introduce live study chats for online courses - Modify assignments - Place more emphasis on the key concepts contained in the applicable sections of the course - Provide additional study guides in Blackboard - Reevaluate online exercise and discussion forum topics - Reevaluate study guides and review exercises - Reevaluate and rewrite test for validity of questions - Reinforce key concepts from prior classes to improve student learning outcomes - Revise lab manuals to refine the timing of subject presentations and skill evaluation activities - Revise rubrics to provide more detailed evaluation criteria - Update and improve audio lectures for web courses in addition to written lecture notes